theinfamouscoder5/codys-shack-games/README.md

 ## Features
 - No tracking
 - No ads
+- Good-looking, fresh UI
+- Cool CSS effects on some buttons
-- No bloat
+- Easily customizable
-- Obama approves 👍

-## Get your copy
+## Deploy it yourself

 This site is supposed to be simple yet extendable.
 You can edit this to your heart's content, but I respectfully ask that you credit me somehow.
 1. Fork this repo (give star pls :D)